cpruvost/devopsdb/README.md

 6. Create the pipeline in `Developer Cloud Service` [06-pipeline.md](docs/06-pipeline.md)
 7. Connect to the schema with `Oracle SQL Developer`  [07-sqldev.md](docs/07-sqldev.md)
 8. Option : remove the Database if needed  [08-deldb.md](docs/08-deldb.md)

+Note : After this workshop you can do the workhop [Create all the objects of the schema QUIZFLYWAY with Flyway](https://github.com/cpruvost/devopsdbflyway)

 ## Feedback